 What Is PETA Doing About It?

-In 2014, we revealed that ECHA and the Commission were allowing cosmetics ingredients to be tested on animals.
-We have since been working to stop these abhorrent tests by putting pressure on the European Commission and ECHA to respect the Cosmetics Regulation and its animal testing bans.
+In 2014, we revealed that ECHA and the European Commission were allowing cosmetics ingredients to be tested on animals.
+We have since been working to stop these abhorrent tests by putting pressure on the European Commission and ECHA to respect the cosmetics regulation and its animal testing bans.

-The PETA International Science Consortium Ltd. – of which PETA UK is a member – intervened in the appeal case concerning these recent testing decisions.
+PETA International Science Consortium e.
+V. – of which PETA UK is a member – intervened in the appeal case concerning these recent testing decisions.
 Although the Board of Appeal rejected many of the arguments put forward by the Science Consortium and the company responsible for appealing the testing decisions, PETA and the Science Consortium are exploring all options to resolve the issue.

-PETA and its affiliates urge companies to do their part by using humane, non-animal testing methods and to help fund the development of such methods.
+PETA entities urge companies to do their part by using humane, non-animal testing methods and to help fund the development of such methods.
 We also encourage companies to use ingredients that are known to be safe or to reformulate a product to eliminate any cosmetics ingredients tested on animals under REACH.
 Being animal test–free is an option for every company.